 Have you been tasked with upholding fire safety in the workplace?
-The role of the Fire Warden is to promote fire safety in the workplace and prepare for a fire emergency.
+The Fire Warden eLearning module will teach the user how to promote fire safety in the workplace and prepare for a fire emergency.

-- The risk assessment at their place of work.
+- Be able to complete the risk assessment at their place of work.

-- How a fire spreads and how to prevent a fire.
+- Know how a fire spreads and how to prevent a fire.

 - Become familiar with the process involved in checking a fire extinguisher.

-- The procedures involved in a fire safety evacuation plan.
+- Know the procedures involved in a fire safety evacuation plan.